-If you have any questions about these 4 options or would like help choosing the option that would be best for you, please contact email@example.com about this option, Adopt-A-Stream Coordinator at (571)3797514, firstname.lastname@example.org
+If you have any questions about these 4 options or would like help choosing the option that would be best for you, please contact Veronica Tangiri, the Adopt-A-Stream Coordinator at (571)3797514, firstname.lastname@example.org

 There are about 1,100 miles of streams in Prince William County.
-In the Adopt-A-Stream program, volunteers agree to pick up litter along their adopted stream segment of at least ¼ mile or a stormwater management pond, once (preferably twice) a year for a minimum two year commitment.
+In the Adopt-A-Stream or Pond (AAS/P) program, volunteers agree to pick up litter along their adopted stream segment of at least ¼ mile or a stormwater management pond, once (preferably twice) a year for a minimum two year commitment.

-We, at Prince William Soil and Water Conservation District (PWSWCD), promote and help administer the cleanup program on behalf of Prince William County government and citizens.
+The Prince William Soil and Water Conservation District (PWSWCD) promotes and helps administer the cleanup program on behalf of the Prince William County government and its citizens.

-When you registration for cleanup an event for a cleanup you can order all of the gloves, trash bags, and vests you need for that cleanup.
+When you register for a cleanup event, you can order all of the gloves, trash bags, and vests you need for that cleanup.
 The supplies will be sent directly to you.

-After completing at least one cleanup, your AAS group will receive a metal “Adopt-A-Stream” sign (as shown above, with the group’s name and stream name ) from us that will be erected at the stream site.
+After completing at least one cleanup, your AAS group will receive a metal “Adopt-A-Stream” sign (with the group’s name and stream/pond name) from us that will be erected at the stream site.
 Contact PWSWCD for instructions on erecting the sign.

 For information or to schedule a speaker for your group about the AAS program call 571.379.7514 or firstname.lastname@example.org.